HanaAhmedMahmoud/virtual_photobooth/README.md

 - Created Create Booth Page
 - Fixed some errors in solo or duo page (mainly variable names and bad code practices)

+**14/07/2025**
+- Created solo photobooth page
+- Learnt how to encorporate video
+- Learnt how to encorporate sound effects
+- Implemented flash animation
+- Count down was suprisingly difficult, gotten more used to useRef hook